 Gelato versus Ice Cream

-Is gelato the same as ice cream?
-Not really, even though the Italian gelato translates to ice cream.
-While both gelato and ice cream are frozen desserts, gelato is creamier and smoother than ice cream.
-Some gelatos are custard based as are some ice creams.
 However, gelato has a higher proportion of milk to cream than ice cream.
 Because of this, gelato has a lower fat content than ice cream.
 This lower fat content results in more pronounced flavors in gelato.

-Making the Custard Base
+Making the Custard Base – Step-by-Step Directions

-First, I combined the milk, cream and ¼ cup of sugar in a saucepan.
+- First, I combined the milk, cream, and ¼ cup of sugar in a saucepan.
 I heated the mixture over medium heat for about 5 minutes to dissolve the sugar.

-While the milk mixture was heating, I beat the egg yolks with the remaining ¼ cup of sugar until they were thick and very pale.
+- While the milk mixture was heating, I beat the egg yolks with the remaining ¼ cup of sugar until they were thick and very pale.
 This took about 4 minutes.

-Next, I tempered the egg yolks by stirring in about ½ cup of the heated milk mixture.
+- Next, I tempered the egg yolks by stirring in about ½ cup of the heated milk mixture.
 The tempering is important because it prevents the egg yolks from cooking when added to the hot liquid.

-I cooked the custard over medium low heat, stirring constantly, until it was thick enough to coat the back of my wooden spoon and leave a trail when I ran my finger along the back.
+- I cooked the custard over medium-low heat, stirring constantly, until it was thick enough to coat the back of my wooden spoon and leave a trail when I ran my finger along the back.
 This took about 10 minutes.

 Finishing the Nutella Gelato